eclipsesource/papyrus-seqd/README.md

 # Papyrus Sequence Diagrams [![Build Status](https://travis-ci.org/eclipsesource/papyrus-seqd.svg?branch=master)](https://travis-ci.org/eclipsesource/papyrus-seqd)

+## Installation

+At this point, only a nightly built test version is provided.
+The nightly version can be installed from the following p2 repository: http://github.eclipsesource.com/papyrus-seqd/

 ## Developer information

 This section provides information for developers, such as the project structure, how to set up tests, and how to build.